kuu/scte35-scheduler-demo/README.md

 * AWS CLI (you need to configure with your account)

 You also need to setup a media pipeline:
-* MediaLive channel
+* MediaLive channel (Channel ID is required for scheduling)
-* An endpoint as the destination of the above MediaLive channel
+* An endpoint as the destination of the above channel (Endpoint URL is required for playback)

 ## Install